faroit/slides-paristech23/slides.md

 # Music Separation: is it solved, yet?

 ## Fabian-Robert Stöter, Audioshake

 ---

-# Music Separation: is it solved, yet?
+# Is it solved, yet?

 <center>
   <img width="300" src="/IMG_4123.jpg">